coinmetrics/api-client-python/docs/docs/api_client.md

 - `paging_from` (`PagingFrom, str`): Defines where you want to start receiving items from, 'start' or 'end' of the timeseries.
 - `start_time` (`datetime, date, str`): Start time of the timeseries.
 Multiple formats of ISO 8601 are supported: 2006-01-20T00:00:00Z, 2006-01-20T00:00:00.000Z, 2006-01-20T00:00:00.123456Z, 2006-01-20T00:00:00.123456789Z, 2006-01-20, 20060120
 - `end_time` (`datetime, date, str`): End time of the timeseries.
 Multiple formats of ISO 8601 are supported: 2006-01-20T00:00:00Z, 2006-01-20T00:00:00.000Z, 2006-01-20T00:00:00.123456Z, 2006-01-20T00:00:00.123456789Z, 2006-01-20, 20060120
+- `start_height` (`int`): The start height indicates the beginning block height for the set of data that are returned.
+Mutually exclusive with start_time
+- `end_height` (`int`): The end height indicates the beginning block height for the set of data that are returned.
+Mutually exclusive with end_time
+- `start_chain_sequence_number` (`int`): The start height indicates the beginning block height for the set of data that are returned.
+Mutually exclusive with start_time
+- `end_chain_sequence_number` (`int`): The end height indicates the beginning block height for the set of data that are returned.
+Mutually exclusive with end_time
 - `start_inclusive` (`bool`): Flag to define if start timestamp must be included in the timeseries if present.
 True by default.
 - `end_inclusive` (`bool`): Flag to define if end timestamp must be included in the timeseries if present.
 True by default.
 - `timezone` (`str`): timezone of the start/end times in db format for example: "America/Chicago".
 Default value is "UTC".
 For more details check out API documentation page.